 Zings and zaps

 In acute cases of back pain these defences are normal and healthy and should result in healing within a few weeks.
-Sometimes the proprioceptors of the small joints of the back (facet joints) send a sharp warnings. to the brain when we move unexpectedly.
+Sometimes the proprioceptors (position sensor nerves) of the small joints of the back (facet joints) send sharp warnings to the brain when we move unexpectedly.
 As long as everything else seems fine, all we will feel is the occasional twinge, zing or zap as our muscle make a correction.
-Unfortunately the brain learns from past experiences; from what we have been told and read.
+Unfortunately the brain learns from past experiences and from what we have been told and read.
 It is also influenced by our emotional state and our mental health.
 All of these have a bearing on how our brain will respond when it receives the occasional sharp warning from our sensory nervous system.
 If it feels there is any cause for concern it will instruct the surrounding muscles to protect the spine by going into spasm.
 Under these circumstances the brain has decided that the credible evidence of threat is greater than the credible evidence of safety.
 However it is not drawing its evidence from the body but more from its own learned experience and fears.

 This muscle spasm can last for days, weeks, months and even years and is extremely uncomfortable/ painful for the poor owner of the overly defensive brain.
 We often refer to muscle spasm as ‘guarding’ because it is a form of defense.
 Muscle guarding is our own self defense mechanism over-wound; your brains way of wrapping you up in bubble wrap.